gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 This function treats the 2 bytes at `0x14` and `0x15` as a single 2-byte little-endian integer, and likewise for the 2 bytes at `0x12` and `0x13`.
+This function adds these two 16-bit integers, and returns the result.
 We can interpret `0x12` - `0x15` as containing function's arguments.
 Similarly, we can interpret `0x14` - `0x15` as containing the function's return value (after the function returns).

-The function calling convention Mario Bros. seems to use is to choose a range of addresses in the zero page (`0x0000` - `0x00FF`) for each function, and to store the function's arguments and return value in this range.

 Here's how you might write this function in rust: